pzavolinsky/react-cucumber/README.md

 Note: when specifying JSON props, don't forget to quote the field names! (that is: do `{ "a": 1 }` instead of `{ a: 1 }`).

-They are essentially equivalent.
+The two steps above are essentially equivalent.
 You should use the `When` step when testing your component's `render()` and the `Given` when testing your component's response to events.

 ###### Given that $var is `json`